minnehack/website/content/faq.md

 No. MinneHack is now a virtual event due to the continuing COVID-19 pandemic.

+### Can we still win stuff?

+Yes!
+We will ship [prizes](/prizes) directly to your home, albeit **to the continental United States only**.

+### Will we get swag or t-shirts for participating?

+No, sorry.
+If you're a UMNTC student, maybe drop on by [the ACM room](https://acm.umn.edu) sometime after the pandemic?

 ### How does topic selection work?

 The topic selection process involves the MinneHack staff and MinneHack sponsors.
 The chosen topic will remain secret until it is announced during the keynote speech.